anorangesky/katacoda-scenarios/jest-tutorial/step0.md

 ![test pyramid](./assets/testPyramid.png)

 A Test Strategy is a plan for defining an approach to how, when, and by whom, these different tests should be implemented.
-There are multiple test strategies available that fit differently well to different projects.
-Like TDD, STEP, and CTP.
+There are multiple test strategies available that fit differently well to different projects (one of them is `TDD` which we introduce in step 6).
 What is typical for the majority of strategies is that the automated tests follow a structure of:

 1. Setup initial state
 2. Dispatch an action